olitheolix/ogre_v21_example/README.rst

 Docker
 ======

-The Dockerfile details all the steps to build Ogre and the demos.
-It uses Anaconda to build them in virtual environments.
-This is not strictly necessary but the virtual environemtns it provides keeps the Ogre and SDL files isolated from other versions (possibly) installed on your system.
+The Dockerfile details all the steps to build Ogre and the demos in an Anaconda virtual environments.
+The virtual environment is not strictly necessary but makes it easy to keep the Ogre and SDL files out of systems directories.

 To build the container use